 Slide for Motivation Training Summary

-In your presentation, don’t forget to add a summary slide with the conclusion of main points you presented.
+In your motivation training presentation, don’t forget to add a summary slide with the conclusion of the main points you presented.

-You can do so using this slide graphics with an outline of then main meeting message:
+You can do so using these slide graphics with an outline of the main meeting message:

 Source of Motivation Training Template